joaovpdutra/myideas/README.md

 My name is João Dutra and this is my first reposity in Github.
-My aim is to contribute with
+My aim is to contribute with low/no-code platforms.